pantheon-systems/documentation/source/docs/articles/sites/external-libraries.md

 WKHTMLtoPDF can be found on your application server at `/srv/bin/wkhtmltopdf`

-### Druapl
+### Drupal
-To install, from your local development environment:
+To install from your local Development environment:

     drush dl print
     mkdir -p sites/all/libraries/wkhtmltopdf